-It’s a shame though, because Onward is a really good coming of age story.
+It’s a shame, though, because Onward is a terrific coming of age story.
 Set in a magical world where much of the world has forgotten magic, elf brothers Ian and Barley Lightfoot set out on a magical quest to find a thing that will let them speak to their deceased father.
 It’s a sweet film, and Holland and Pratt have just the right chemistry as the brothers to really sell the emotional beats the story requires.

 Watch it now:

 You must be logged in to post a comment.